Mrrvm/os_lusiadas_2/content/grounds.md

 One of the mechanisms is the mandatory school reading and interpretation of [[Os Lusíadas]].
 This very famous book is an epic poem written by [[Luís de Camões]] in the 16th century, that recounts an imagined version of the first journey to India by sea.
 The book is very strict - it contains 10 chapters, consisting of 8816 ten-syllable verses (mostly heroic deca-syllables: stressed on the 6th and 10th syllables) and 1102 eight-line stanzas (octaves).
 The rhymes used are alternating and paired.

 I intend to investigate how I can rewrite [[Os Lusíadas]], using experimental writing techniques together with texts, books, media, scripts, and other artifacts within Lusophony.
 In this text, I create a solid understanding of why I am doing this, its context, meaning, relevance to this day, materiality, resources and methodologies of work.
-This is a dynamic research in constant change that will be carried on through continuous collaboration with others, as I look for an understanding on how to work rhizomatically.
+This is an unstable research, in constant change through time and through collaboration with others.

-I will begin by explaining how Portugal played a massive role in the transatlantic enslaved trade until the last century, how colonial violence has been omitted in the last decades and in which ways colonialism is still celebrated in Portuguese society, including the mandatory reading of  [[Os Lusíadas]] working as a beacon for national identity.
-Further on I will shortly dive in the concept of national identity and nation, in order to understand its relation to epic poems and its tumultuous case within Portugal.
-Lastly, I analyse experimental writing in this context, presenting the methodologies I am using for the rewriting of the original book and their potential to be rhizomatic, and explain how I intend to carry both transparency and opacity along the project.
+I will begin by explaining how colonial violence has been omitted for the last decades and in which ways colonialism is still celebrated in today's Portuguese society, including the mandatory reading of  [[Os Lusíadas]] working as a beacon for national identity.
+Later I will dive into mythification through epic poems and present the methodologies I am using for the rewriting of the original book.
 ## Narratives of colonialism celebrated within Portuguese culture
 ### The role of Portugal